pragma-/Plang/README.md

 #### Types
 Types of variables are inferred from the type of their value.
 All variables are simply declared with `var` and no type specifier.
 However, there is no implicit conversion between types.
-You must [cast](#casting) a value to explicitly convert it to a desired type.
+You must [convert](#type-conversion) a value to explicitly convert it to a desired type.

 Currently implemented types are: